University Management Board

 Prof. Dr.-Ing.
 Benedict M. Mutua possesses the rare ability to inspire, mentor, motivate, and lead by example, fostering a culture of integrity, mentorship, collaboration and innovation that will propel TU-K into a future brimming with possibilities.

-Ag.
-Deputy Vice-Chancellor (Academics and Student Affairs)
+Deputy Vice-Chancellor (Academic and Student Affairs)

 Prof. Alfred Orina Isaac